golang-module/carbon/README.md

 carbon.Parse("2020-04-01 13:14:15").DaysInMonth() // 30
 carbon.Parse("2020-08-01 13:14:15").DaysInMonth() // 31

-// Get day of the year (start with 1) carbon.Parse("2020-08-05 13:14:15").DayOfYear() // 218
+// Get day of the year
+carbon.Parse("2020-08-05 13:14:15").DayOfYear() // 218
-// Get week of the year (start with 1) carbon.Parse("2020-08-05 13:14:15").WeekOfYear() // 32
+// Get week of the year
+carbon.Parse("2020-08-05 13:14:15").WeekOfYear() // 32
-// Get day of the month (start with 1) carbon.Parse("2020-08-05 13:14:15").DayOfMonth() // 5
+// Get day of the month
+carbon.Parse("2020-08-05 13:14:15").DayOfMonth() // 5
-// Get week of the month (start with 1) carbon.Parse("2020-08-05 13:14:15").WeekOfMonth() // 1
+// Get week of the month
+carbon.Parse("2020-08-05 13:14:15").WeekOfMonth() // 1
-// Get day of the week (start with 1) carbon.Parse("2020-08-05 13:14:15").DayOfWeek() // 3
+// Get day of the week
+carbon.Parse("2020-08-05 13:14:15").DayOfWeek() // 3

 // Get current century